AndreyTavleev/Mandelbrot_Julia/README.md

 To revert to the flat colourmap display, click the `Remove shading` button.

-## Saving
+## Saving and loading

+`Save / Load` dropdown menu allows you to save images, as well as to save and load metadata.

-Generated images can be exported in multiple formats for high-quality output by clicking the `Save` button or the `💾` icon on the matplotlib toolbar under the image:
+**Generated images** can be exported in multiple formats for high-quality output by choosing the `Save image` option or clicking the `💾` icon on the matplotlib toolbar under the image:
 * **Supported Formats**: PNG, JPEG, TIFF, PDF, and EPS.
 * **Customisation**: Specify dimensions (in inches) and dots per inches (DPI) to control resolution and file size.